Recovering the homology of immersed manifolds: Topological inference with the lifted measure

 and we obtain the result. \end{proof}

 \begin{example} Say that $\mu$ is the uniform measure on the union of five intersecting circles of radius 1.
-We observe $\nu$, the empirical measure on the point cloud $X$ drawn in Figure \ref{fig:DTMF2}.
-It consists in 300 points per circle, and 100 points of clutter noise.
+We observe $\nu$, the empirical measure on the point cloud $X$ drawn in Figure \ref{Paper2:fig:DTMF2}.
+It consists of 300 points per circle, and 100 anomalous points.
 Let $p=1$.
-Experimentally, we have $\Wdist{1}{\mu}{\nu} \approx 0{,}044$.
+Experimentally, we have $\Wdist{1}{\mu}{\nu} \approx 0{.}044$.

 Let $\gamma = 1$.
-Observe that the barcodes of the DTM-filtration $W[(i^\gamma)_*\muchecko]$, represented in Figure \ref{fig:DTMF4}, reveal the homology of the disjoint union of five circles---which is the set $\MMo$.
-Only bars of length larger than $0{,}1$ are displayed.
-We consider the construction of $\nucheck$ with parameter $r = 0{,}03$, and the DTM-filtration with $m = 0{,}01$.
-The barcodes of the DTM-filtration $W[(i^\gamma)_*\nucheck]$ are close to the barcodes of $W[(i^\gamma)_*\muchecko]$.
-To compare, we also plot the persistence diagrams on the usual \v{C}ech filtration on $\supp{\nucheck}$.
+Observe that the barcodes of the DTM-filtration of the exact lifted measure $W_\gamma[\muchecko]$, represented in Figure \ref{Paper2:fig:DTMF4}, reveal the homology of the disjoint union of five circles---which is the set $\MMo$.
+Only bars of length larger than $0{.}1$ are displayed.
+We consider the construction of the lifted $\nucheck$ with parameter $r = 0{.}03$, and the DTM-filtration with $m = 0{.}01$.
+The barcodes of the DTM-filtration $W_\gamma[\nucheck]$ are close to the barcodes of $W_\gamma[\muchecko]$.
+To compare, we also plot the persistence barcodes of the usual \v{C}ech filtration on $\supp{\nucheck}$.
 Observe that the five connected components do not appear clearly anymore.

+At this point, we can propose a clustering procedure based on $W_\gamma[\nucheck]$.
+First, select a $t \in [0, +\infty)$.
+Then, extract the connected components of the set $W^t_\gamma[\nucheck]$ of the DTM-filtration.
+We show in Figure \ref{Paper2:fig:DTMF5} the components we obtain for several values of $t$.
+We see that there exists a value for which the five circles a well clustered ($t=0.2$).
+Besides, observe that small values of $t$ (resp. large) may lead to more connected components than wanted (resp. less).

 \end{example}